-OK, So I need to carry out testing, but what is a Test Strategy?
+OK, So I need to carry out testing, but what is a test strategy?

-Writing a test strategy makes you to think about how you’re going to test the products produced by your project.
-This needn’t be a big document, but it does need to show:
+Writing a test strategy makes you to think about how you’re going to test the products produced by your project and it also helps counter the temptation to shrink testing when development deadlines get squeezed.

-- What you’re going to test.
+- What you’re going to test

-- How you’re going to test it.
+- How you’re going to test it

 - How long you’re planning to take.